Skip to Main Content

 Remuneration structure

-28% of companies remunerated board membership through both fixed and meeting attendance fees.
-Most of these meeting fees are seen in Finland, where 80% of companies also pay an additional meeting attendance fee.
-In the cases of meeting attendance fees, companies tend to allow for higher fees depending on country of residence to accommodate for higher travel fees (within the Nordics, within Europe or international)
+17% of companies remunerated board membership through both fixed and meeting attendance fees.
+This structure is seen in Finland, where 68% of companies also pay an additional meeting attendance fee.
+In the cases of meeting attendance fees, companies tend to allow for higher fees depending on country of residence to accommodate higher travel fees.

 Non-executive chairs